codeandcharts/stackoverflow_survey_clean_24/report/story.md

 - **Mid-career concentration**: 5-9 years of experience is most common globally (30%)
 - **Regional variations are significant**:
   - India has the youngest workforce (27% with 0-2 years)
-  - United Kingdom and United States have the most senior developers (23% with 20+ years)
+  - The United Kingdom and the United States have the most senior developers (23% with 20+ years)
-  - Ukraine shows unique concentration in mid-career developers (32% with 3-5 years)
+  - Ukraine shows a unique concentration in mid-career developers (32% with 3-5 years)
 - **Experience pipeline appears healthy**: Distribution across junior, mid-level, and senior developers indicates sustainable talent flow

 ### Educational Background